 United Nations Single Convention on Narcotic Drugs 1961 Schedule I

-Grouping of these categories serves to make easier to select regulations against which the actual compliance checking searches will be run.
+Grouping of these categories serves to make easier to select regulations against which the actual compliance checking will be run.

 Categories by countries are built-in the Compliance Checker and cannot be modified by the user or by the administrator.